Scandal (1950 film): Release

 Scandal was released in Japan on 30 April 1950.
 Kurosawa later reflected that his aim of protesting the popularity of the scandal-ridden tabloid press had been mild and ineffectual.
 The film was released in the United States for the first time in 1964.
 In Los Angeles, Scandal was first presented as a double feature with Yasujiro Ozu's An Autumn Afternoon (1962).
 The film was re-released in cinemas in 1980 by Entertainment Marketing to mixed reviews.
+Scandal was included in a collection of Kurosawa's postwar films was released by Eclipse in 2008.
 In 2009, The Criterion Collection released Scandal alongside other Kurosawa films in a box set.

 Reception

-On the review aggregator website Rotten Tomatoes, Scandal has an approval rating of 86% based on 7 critic reviews.
 In her book detailing Japanese cinema during the occupation period, Kyoko Hirano describes the film as a success.
 The film placed sixth on Kinema Junpos annual Best Ten list for 1950, one place behind Rashomon.
-Writing for The New York Times in 1980, film critic Vincent Canby did not consider it a great film, but referred to it as a subversive view of the adoption of western values by postwar Japan.
+Writing for The New York Times in 1980, film critic Vincent Canby did not believe it was a great film, but considered it a satire of Hollywood melodrama and a subversive view of postwar Japan's ready acceptance of western values.
 However, a review in Variety magazine considered the story terrible, despite praising the acting talent.
 Noël Burch believed the film to be mediocre and indistinct from other films (that were not directed by Kurosawa).
 The film theorists Richie and Galbraith both describe the film as being "unbalanced".
 Prince describes Scandals imagery as, "amazingly pedestrian", concluding that the film is one of the weakest in Kurosawa's postwar period.